Mom’s Homemade Caramels

 Ingredients in Homemade Caramels

-• Butter – Give these caramels a smooth and silky look and texture with butter.
+• Butter – I always use salted butter to cut the sweetness of the caramels just a little bit.
 Make sure you don’t use margarine.
 It won’t set up the same.

 • Whipping cream – Soft and chewy comes straight from the whipping cream.
 This helps give it the creamy texture.